Getting started with CoronaSDK and PhysicsEditor

 The Automated Shape-Tracer

-Now select the first apple image on the left pane and click on the Automated Shape-Tracer button that's the magic wand icon in the tool bar).
+Now select the banana image on the left pane and click on the Automated Shape-Tracer button that's the magic wand icon in the toolbar).
 This opens the Automated Shape-Tracer dialog.

 The most important control in this dialog is the Tolerance setting.
 It defines how close the tracer tries to match the shape's outline.
 The closer the outline to the shape is the more vertexes will be added to the shape.